iedavilac/iedavilac.github.io/_posts/2020-05-15-Topological-Spaces.md

 layout: default2
 title: "Topological Spaces"
 date: 2020-05-15
-excerpt: This is the first in a series of post about certain topics of Topology.In this post we treat one of the biulding blocks of Mathematics, that it, Topological Spaces.
+excerpt: This is the first in a series of post about certain topics of Topology.In this post we treat one of the biulding blocks of Mathematics, that it, Topological Spaces as well as introducing open subsets.
 tags: [math]

 ---